Balhau/koboapplet/README.md

 ###Note

 This code has features of Java 8 so you must download the latest version of the JDK from Oracle to build this code.

+####Tips

+To run the shell demo code with your own database you can change the line

+		koboDatabase=new KoboSQLite(DeviceUtils.getSQLitePathFromKoboPath(ldv.get(0)));

+into something like this
+		koboDatabase=new KoboSQLite("path_to_sqlite_database");

+Compile the code by running, skip the tests because they currently use a specific database file.
+This will be changed in the future

+		mvn clean install -DskipTests=true

+ and then run the demo program

+ 		java -cp target/kobo-applet-0.1-SNAPSHOT-jar-with-dependencies.jar com.balhau.kobo.applet.ShellMain